Currently available for £299.00 from John Lewis

 All training data including speed, time-elapsed, distance covered, calories burned, pulse, watts and RPM is clearly displayed on the bright 5.52 LCD window in such a way to make every bit of information clear and easy to see.
 There are hand-pulse sensors built into the handlebars which work ok, but it’s definitely a major let down to see that Reebok has opted to skip the inclusion of a proper wireless heart rate monitor here.
 For this sort of money, it really should be standard on a bike these days.

 On a more positive note, there’s a water bottle holder which really isn’t as small a thing as it sounds and this as well as the solid ergonomics make the overall rider experience a good one.
 The Z-power bike has a maximum user weight of 120kg which is respectable (if a little low) and it also has transport wheels fitted to the front stabiliser making it easy to move around if you need to.
 This particular model also comes with a class-leading 3-year warranty for complete peace of mind.

 The Reebok Z-power exercise bike isn't bad at all.
 It's comfortable and easy to use and definitely does the job.
-But, it's hard to forgive some basic omissions such as handlebars that can be adjusted and the lack of a heart rate monitor that can be used with a chest belt.
-And that's because of the price.
-For substantially less the Viavito Satori actually matches, and exceeds these specs with a wireless receiver for pulse monitoring, user profiles and more than double the number programmes.
-Or, for the same money, you can get your hands on the DKN AM-3i which beats the Z-power hands down across the board in every, single, department.
+But, it's hard to forgive some basic omissions such as handlebars that cannot be adjusted and the lack of a heart rate monitor that can be used with a chest belt.
+For a fair bit less money you can get your hands on our bike of the month, the Viavito Satori, which has a wireless receiver and adjustable handlebars and just on those two points alone, not to mention a load of other goodies like the MPH/KM switch, we think the Satori is money better spent.

 Reebok Z-Power Specifications